btrobertson/woods-creek-trail/README.md

 ## Map Process

-The GNSS receiver collected data at a .... interval and exported the data as a shapefile which was then uploaded into QGIS.
+The GNSS receiver collected data at a 10 foot interval and exported the data as a shapefile which was then uploaded into QGIS.

 ## Map
 The map can be viewed online <a href="https://btrobertson.github.io/woods-creek-trail/" target="_blank">through GitHub Pages</a>.